SkaveRat/ansishell/README.md

 `./ansishell.py web`

-For a specific environment, use it as first parameter:
+For a specific environment, use it as second parameter:

+`./ansishell.py web dev`

+Unsure which groups are configured?
+Use group listing of an environment:

-`./ansishell.py dev web`
+`./ansishell.py dev -l`